 Great Lakes Coffee and Midtown

 Arguably the most well-known coffee shop in Detroit, it sits within the neighborhood that is home to Wayne State University, the Great Lakes Coffee Roasting Company.
-In the morning hours, grab a Lavender Latte and a pastry and sit amongst the high ceilings, hip décor, students and business people starting the day off the best way they know how.
-If your exploration takes you there later in the day, hang out with the Happy Hour crowd when local artisanal beer and wine is an option.
+In the morning hours, grab a Lavender Latte and a pastry and sit amongst the high ceilings, hip décor, students and business people starting the day off the best way they know how to.

 We know this list doesn’t nearly cover it.
-Help us make our next list of coffee shops!
-Are there any other neighborhoods and Detroit coffee shops that you would recommend checking out?
+Help us make our next list of the best Detroit coffee shops!
+Are there any other neighborhoods and coffee shops in Detroit that you would recommend checking out?